 I also added an extra support beam at the handle side so I can bolt the next boxes down to the frame.
 I included some 15" posts than the coop will rest on for stability (imagine a rickshaw - 2 wheel, 2 posts, 2 handles - that's the final vision here) when in the field.
 I also framed the center support for the axles.
 I will get wheel wells put in once I get air in the tires.

+The bottom frame of the movable chicken coop.
 You can see the nest box assembly laying on the tarp next to my cutting table.
+And look!
+The chick-u-bator is int he shed in the background! |

 From here, it's cutting and building the frame, adding the tires, and then lining the floor with hardware cloth.
 The final steps (before clipping the chickens' wings and loadin' 'em on in) are attaching the metal panels, then building the doors.